deepak-mane/my-job-descriptions/How_to_Not_Quit_your_Job.md

 ## Tip No: 3
 - Watch your commute
-- It can cause expressuions
+- It can cause depresions

 ## Tip No: 4
 - Don't Jump into buying House.